 #6 How to Choose the Loan

 A: In making your final choice for lender, you want to choose someone you feel comfortable with and who is competent to help all the way through the process.
-I would also lean on the expertise of your agent and who they have a relationship with; that can help streamline communication between all the parties involved in the transaction.
+I would also lean on the expertise of your agent and who they have a relationship with; that can help streamline communication among all the parties involved in the transaction.

 #7 Deciding on the Loan Terms